 - 1. All students are required to report at their respective examination venues at least 15 minutes before the start of the paper. - 2.
 Students who are late must report to the General Office to mark their attendance before reporting to their examination venue.
 They will not be given extra time.
 Students who are late for HALF AN HOUR OR MORE, may not be allowed to sit for the paper, without the approval of the School Leaders. - 3.
 Students must be in proper school attire.
 They will be barred from taking the examination if they are not in proper school attire. - 4.
-Mobile phones must be switched off at ALL times, stored and locked in their lockers.
+Mobile phones must be always switched off, stored and locked in their lockers.
 If a student's mobile phone is found to be switched on in the examination venue, the mobile phone will be confiscated and retained for investigations of possible violation of regulations. - 5.
-All books, notes, files and other materials must be placed in front of the classroom BEFORE the examination begins. - 6.
-Students are to bring their own stationery, calculators, or other approved materials for each paper.
-No borrowing of items from other students at the examination venue will be allowed. - 8.
-Correction fluid/tape must not be used. - 9.
-Students must inform the invigilator IMMEDIATELY by raising their hands should they find that: - i) they have been given the wrong question papers; - ii) there is a blank page when there should not have been one; - iii) there are missing pages; - iv) the printing is unclear; - v) additional materials required by the paper such as maps etc. have not been given to them. - 10.
-Students must ensure that their names, index/registration numbers and classes are written clearly on every sheet of answer paper, map, graph and/or drawing paper. - 11.
-Students should observe SILENCE and be seated according to their register numbers.
-Any form of verbal and non-verbal communication is NOT allowed. - 12.
-Students should NOT turn over the question paper or start writing until they are told to do so.
+All books, notes, files and other materials must be placed in front of the classroom

-DURING THE EXAMINATION
+BEFORE THE EXAMINATION BEGINS.